Kruithne/spooder/README.md

 Returning a `Blob` such as `BunFile` directly from the handler will be treated as a file and will send the blob as the response body with the appropriate content type and length headers.

+> [!NOTE]
-> ℹ️ Returning `Bun.file()` directly is the most efficient way to serve static files as it uses system calls to stream the file directly to the client without loading into user-space.
+> Returning `Bun.file()` directly is the most efficient way to serve static files as it uses system calls to stream the file directly to the client without loading into user-space.

 ```ts
 server.route('/test/route', (req, url) => {